The Fire Technology/Fire Academy and Wildland Fire Technology programs are responsible for fire service training in three college districts and

 are available during October.
 Prospective cadets are evaluated on the basis of their

 college and fire experience.
 The top applicants are offered enrollment in the class.

 Allan Hancock College is an Accredited Regional Training Program and the Fire Academy

 is part of the California State Fire Marshal’s accreditation.
 Since 1972 we have taught

 Firefighter-1 classes through our 609-hour certified Fire Academy program.
-We conduct

 The Firefighter 1 Academy is a California State Fire Marshal certified academy that